BUY TWO OR MORE GUIDES - UP TO 20% OFF

 For a fine dining experience that can’t be topped anywhere in Grand County, my absolute favorite restaurant in Moab is Desert Bistro.
 Normally when dining out in Moab I show up in whatever hiking outfit I’ve worn for the day, or other similar attire, but if you show up at Desert Bistro with a layer of red rock dust you will certainly feel out of place.
 This is a dining experience that deserves at least dressy-casual or nicer attire

 The restaurant is tastefully decorated, and dining in the back on the covered patio is divine after sunset, even on warmer days.
 The only way to summarize the menu is “fresh.”
-Freshly-baked bread is still warm when it reaches your table and it is served with several delicious toppings.
+Freshly baked bread is still warm when it reaches your table and it is served with several delicious toppings.
 (The olive tapenade was my favorite!)
 We tried several drinks from the menu, and all agreed that their Cosmopolitan was the best we’d ever had.
 I still have not found another as good.

 Each appetizer and entrée served to our group was stunning, and their fresh dessert menu was just as impressive!